Create Global Quick Actions

 - Set a predefined value for a field on an action layout.

-- Add an action to the Salesforce app by editing the global publisher layout.
+- Add an action to the Salesforce mobile app by editing the global publisher layout.

 Because with quick actions, we’ve given you the keys to the mobile kingdom.
 No kidding!
 It’s a bold statement, but it’s true.
 Of all the point-and-click customization tools at your disposal, quick actions have the most potential to transform the mobile experience and make you a hero to your users.